michaelngosa/clickflickfinder/README.md

 ## Introduction
 CliqueFlickFinder is a personalized movie recommendation system that aims to provide tailored movie suggestions based on user preferences.
 It helps movie enthusiasts discover the perfect movies to watch, improving their movie-watching experience.

+CliqueFlickFinder was born out of my personal struggle to find the perfect movie to watch during my free time.
+Countless hours were wasted scrolling through movie lists and reading reviews, only to end up undecided and frustrated.

+That's when the idea for CliqueFlickFinder struck me - a platform that simplifies the movie selection process and helps users discover movies tailored to their preferences.

+​

+This project holds a special place in my heart as it combines my passion for movies with my love for coding.
+It has been an incredible journey bringing this idea to life and seeing it evolve into a useful tool for movie enthusiasts.

 - [Deployed Site Demo](https://youtu.be/_0ZB6dAfqFI)
 - [Final Project Blog Article](https://ngosamichael.wixsite.com/cliqueflick)
 - [Author's LinkedIn](https://www.linkedin.com/in/michael-ngosa-64a464186/)